apaleo/api/.github/ISSUE_TEMPLATE/Question.md

 ## Background
 <!-- Optional, give us some info on what you are working on.
 This will help us figuring out the best answer -->
-As per our email conversation, this for Apaleo integration with HQ plus.
+As per our email conversation, this is for Apaleo integration with HQ plus.